donceykong/stateformer/README.md

 - ## Install ROS Joy for comminicating with Xbox One controller

+- ## Add the files from src/ directory in this repository to src in your workspace.
+Remove the empty directories, as they will be sourced from further instructions below.

 - ## Hunter SE ROS
     - ### Install Dependencies
         - >> sudo apt-get install build-essential git cmake libasio-dev